SumaiaParveen/Binary-Classifier-Health-Condition/Chronic Kidney Disease Prediction/README.md

-# Breast Cancer Prediciton from Breast Mass Features
+# Chronic kidney Disease Prediciton

 ## Objective
 The purpose of this analysis is to predict the presence of chronic kidney diease by employing a Machine Learning model.
-The data set was created and made open by Dr. William H. Wolberg, W. Nick Street, Olvi L. Mangasarian in the General Surgery and Computer Science Departments as the University of Wisconsin.
+L. Jerlin Rubini created the data, with the collaboration of Doctors P. Soundarapandian and P. Eswaran.

 ## About the Dataset
 Source: https://archive.ics.uci.edu/ml/datasets/chronic_kidney_disease